davidrthorn/cross_reference/README.md

 # Cross Reference for Google Docs

-Cross Reference is a free add-on for Google Docs that allows users to label equations, figures and tables, and then updates in-text references to those elements with the right number, text and formatting.
-Users can customise the text and the style of the text for labels and references.
+Cross Reference is a free Google Docs add-on that allows users to label equations, figures and tables and then refer to them within the text body.
+The add-on takes care of numbering these elements, updating labels and references automatically.
+It also allows users to choose the text and style of their labels and references.

-*Version 2 of Cross Reference will allow users to create their own label/reference pairings, which they can use to reference equations, sections, chapters and so on.*

 ## Installation